 Disk Clean Pro offers many of the same tools as the other cleaners here.
 You can use its automated utilities to quickly get rid of junk files, logs, crash reports, and partial downloads.
 And you can also use it to identify and remove duplicate files, old files, large files, and downloads.
 There are also tools to remove browser files, outdated backups, and mail downloads.

 Like CCleaner, however, its interface isn’t the friendliest.
 Also, there are no tools for scanning for malware, securely deleting files, or uninstalling apps.

 Does Mac optimization involve cleaning?

 Many of the tools above belong to the category of cleaners, so why place them here?
 To answer that, we should define “optimization” more clearly.
-If optimization means improving the performance, it does entail a bit of cleaning that is improving something by elimination.
+If optimization means improving the performance, it entails a bit of cleaning that improves something by elimination.
 To optimize any computer, one should start with removing blockages, massive unwanted objects, and apps that eat up a lot of memory.

 There are lots of applications that can optimize your Mac’s performance and make it run more smoothly.
 Most of these apps are paid, but you can get away with a free version in some cases.

-We would rather pick CleanMyMac X for the sheer number of features and its looks but the choice is yours.
+Instead, we would pick CleanMyMac X for the sheer number of features and its looks, but the choice is yours.